hzeller/folve/README.md

 attempt to find the right filter in the filter directory.
 If there is a filter, the output is filtered on-the-fly, otherwise the original file is returned.

-If you're listening to classical music, opera or live-recording, then you certainly want to switch on gapless convolving with `-g` (it can't harm anyway).
+If you're listening to classical music, opera or live-recordings, then you certainly want to switch on gapless convolving with `-g`.
+If a file ends with not enough samples to fill the FIR filter input, the gap is bridged by including the first samples of the alphabetically next file in that directory
+- and the result is split between these two files.

 ### Misc ###
 To manually switch the configuration from the command line, you can use `wget`